H4ssi/openshift-cartridge/README.md

 # OpenShift Cartridge for Vert.x
 A downloadable cartridge which can be used to run Vert.x on OpenShift.
+Bundles JRE 8.

 ## Getting started